mariusghitulescu/pirate-forms/readme.txt

 - reCAPTCHA
 - Store the contacts in the database

-If are you looking for other alternatives check-out our article on <a href="http://www.codeinwp.com/blog/best-contact-form-plugins-wordpress/" rel="friend">best contact form plugins</a>, also if this doesn't work on your host, take a look at our <a href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/" rel="friend">WordPress hosting study.
+If are you looking for other alternatives check-out our article on <a href="http://www.codeinwp.com/blog/best-contact-form-plugins-wordpress/" rel="friend">best contact form plugins</a>.

+**About us:**

+We are a young team of WordPress enthusiasts who enjoy developing <a href="http://themeisle.com/wordpress-plugins/" rel="friend">free WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/" rel="friend">themes</a> for small <a href="http://themeisle.com/wordpress-themes/business/" rel="friend">businesses and startups</a>.
+We also love to blog at CodeinWP and Themeisle about <a href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/" rel="friend">wordpress hosting</a>, <a href="http://justfreethemes.com/" rel="friend">free themes</a>, <a href="http://www.codeinwp.com/blog/wix-vs-squarespace-vs-virb-vs-weebly-vs-wordpress-theme-builders/" rel="friend" website builders</a> and various other topics related to WordPress.

 This plugin is a fork of https://wordpress.org/plugins/proper-contact-form/.